giantswarm/docs/src/content/general/architecture/capi/index.md

 In addition to generic components, we deploy a set of controllers and extensions to the management API.
 The purpose of which is to enhance the user experience of managing clusters and apps on top of Kubernetes.

-There are three types of Giant Swarm components running on the management clusters: the operators, the admission controllers and the operational services.
+There are three types of Giant Swarm components running on the Management Clusters: the operators, the admission controllers and the operational services.
 The first one, operators, extend the API allowing our customers to manage new entities (like a Cluster or an App) as if they were built-in resources.
 The second one, admission controllers, validate and default the resources to create a better user experience.
-And the last one, the operational services, monitoring or security, enable our staff to ensure all the workload clusters and applications are up and running securely and seamlessly.
+And the last one, the operational services, monitoring or security, enable our staff to ensure all the Workload Clusters and applications are up and running securely and seamlessly.

 ##### Operators (Custom Resource plus controller)

 The most common pattern to extend Kubernetes is called [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 It allows to define a new [Kubernetes resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (called Custom Resource) and apply functionality to it.

-In Giant Swarm we leverage the operator pattern to extend the management cluster and provide a great user experience to our customers.
+In Giant Swarm we leverage the operator pattern to extend the Management Cluster and provide a great user experience to our customers.

 *Organization operator*